savannahostrowski/savannah.dev/content/posts/how-your-code-runs-in-a-jit-build.md

 - Diego's EuroPython 2025 talk isn't up yet but I will link it as soon as it is available
 - ICYMI earlier in the post, Ken Jin's [Reflections on 2 years of CPython’s JIT Compiler: The good, the bad, the ugly](https://fidget-spinner.github.io/posts/jit-reflections.html) is also great if you want to learn more about the JIT builds in Python 3.14 and what it's taken to get to this point.
 - Check out [PEP 744](https://www.python.org/dev/peps/pep-0744/), it's really not that scary!

+> If you enjoyed this post, please consider sharing it with anyone you think might find it interesting.
+If you have any questions or feedback, feel free to reach out to me via [email](mailto:savannah@python.org).